joo7875/corner-health-hyewon-joo/README.md

 ## 4. Product Scoping - Next Steps

-1. **Payment estimates**
-   Display copay/deductible next to eligibility and let staff send an estimate link to the patient.
+1. **Payment estimates**: Display copay/deductible next to eligibility and let staff send an estimate link to the patient.
-2. **Claims status dashboard**
+2. **Appointment push notification**: Send automated push notifications via email/SMS to remind patients of upcoming appointments.
+3. **Eligibility action items**: Flag and display any required actions when an eligibility check returns an issue for a scheduled appointment.
-   Show post-visit claim state (submitted, adjudicated, paid/denied).
+4. **Claims status dashboard**: Show post-visit claim state (submitted, adjudicated, paid/denied).
-3. **Patient payments**
-   Allow patients to see balances and pay online once insurance adjudication is complete.
+5. **Patient payments**: Allow patients to see balances and pay online once insurance adjudication is complete.

 Release one phase every 4-6 weeks, beginning with payment estimates, which give immediate value to both staff and patients.